Biiiilly/group_equivariant_network/README.md

 In `network.py`, two main architectures are defined:
 - **P4GConvNet**: A G-CNN model utilizing p4 group convolutions.
 - **CNN**: A standard convolutional neural network for baseline comparison.

-### 4. MNIST and Rotated MNIST
-Scripts for training and testing the models include:
-- `mnist_test.py`: Training and evaluating models on the standard MNIST dataset.
-- `mnist_test_rot.py`: Testing pre-trained G-CNNs on rotated MNIST.
-- `rot_mnist_test.py`: Training and evaluating models on rotated MNIST.

 ## Installation
 1. Clone this repository: